Updated: October 31, 2024

 More from our experts

-If you run a business and you’re not sure how to pay yourself, you’re not alone.
+If you run a company and you’re not sure how to pay yourself as a business owner, you’re not alone.
 Even with the help of guidelines from the IRS, determining what makes sense for you can seem complicated.
 Plus, more than 70% of business owners work more than 40 hours a week, so it’s not unusual for personal finances take a back seat to priorities like sales, marketing, production, administration, technology — and everything else you need to get done.

 Fortunately, figuring out whether to pay yourself by owner’s draw or salary (while also staying in the good graces of the tax man) isn’t that difficult once you understand the basics.